TheMuntu/Wazuh-Detection/README.md

-## Wazuh detection rules for vulnerabilities
+# This is a collection of various Wazuh detection rules for vulnerabilities and malwares